dbreddyAI/Splunk_Scripts/README.md

-Collection of Python scripts for integration with Splunk
+Collection of Python scripts leveraging Python Splunk-SDK and Splunk ML Toolkit for analysis of prediction models.